Skip to Content

 Note

 If the API provides a single service, you can enter the complete API URL, including the service path.
-Additional service paths are defined in Step 3: Define services and methods.
+Additional service paths are defined in the Services tab.

-• Provide OpenAPI document: If an OpenAPI document is provided, it will be used to auto-discover the API's services.
+• Provide OpenAPI document: If you provide an OpenAPI document, API Manager uses it to auto-discover the API's services.
 Select No to skip or Yes to expand an additional area for providing the OpenAPI document:

 create new proxy step 2 existing API OpenAPI document